djkato/saleor-apps-rs/sdk/README.md

 SDK for building [Saleor Apps](https://github.com/saleor/apps), inspired by The [Official Saleor SDK](https://github.com/saleor/apps)

-This repo is very likely to introduce breaking changes as it's very early in development.
+This repo is very likely to introduce breaking changes as it's early in development.
 Made specifically for the [Saleor App Template for Rust](https://github.com/djkato/saleor-apps-rs)

 Current Coverage: ~80%